tjvantoll/articles/devday-final/article.md

 If you’ve built a NativeScript app before, you’ve almost certainly used a plugin built by Nathan Walker, Nathanael Anderson, or Brad Martin.
 Seriously, these three have well over 60 plugins to their names, and Nathan started what is today the [official NativeScript plugin seed](https://docs.nativescript.org/plugins/building-plugins).

-These three will be speaking on day one of Developer Day, which is a deep dive day you can use to really learn a topic.
-That means you get 90 minutes to dive deep into NativeScript plugins with these three.
+These three will be speaking on day one of NativeScript Developer Day, or “deep dive” day.
+That means you get 90 minutes on plugins from three of the most prolific NativeScript plugin authors.

 > **NOTE**: Brad and Nathanael are both giving day two sessions as well.
 Brad will be speaking about NativeScript layouts, and Nathanael will be speaking about NativeScript performance tips.
 You won’t want to miss either!